Lalit-Jain-1612/DevOps-Blogs/clkjzqtez000209js7gw02i4p.md

     ```

-### grep(Global Regular Expression Print):
+### grep command🔍:

-1. `grep` is used for searching and pattern matching in text.
+1. `grep` (Global Regular Expression Print) is used for searching and pattern matching in text.
 It searches for lines within one or more text files that match a specified pattern or regular expression and prints those lines as output.

     syntax :

     ```plaintext
     grep [options] pattern file(s)
     ```

     **Options:** `grep` supports various options that modify its behavior.
 Some commonly used options include: